ccc

 • As with humans, this treatment is usually only used in a hospital setting.

 • Intravenous fluids are therefore normally reserved for acute situations.
-In the case of a CKD cat, this would often be when a cat is severely dehydrated (crashing").
-They may also be used for cats with kidney stones or kidney infections.
+In the case of a CKD cat, this would often be when a cat is severely dehydrated ("crashing").

-Cornell University College of Veterinary Medicine has a video showing a cat on IV and what it entails.
+Cornell University College of Veterinary Medicine has a video showing a cat on IV fluids and what it entails (click on Part 5 Diuresis and Hospitalization).

-In Management of chronic renal failure: beyond the can (2001), a presentation to the Atlantic Coast Veterinary Conference 2001, Dr Melissa Wallace explains when and how to use IV fluids.
+Management of chronic renal failure: beyond the can (2001) Wallace M Presentation to the Atlantic Coast Veterinary Conference explains when and how to use IV fluids.

 Fluid therapy for critically ill dogs and cats (2005) Schaer M Presentation to the 30th World Small Animal Veterinary Association World Congress discusses the use of IV fluids.
 This is a rather technical presentation for the layperson.